RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHERE DO I START?
 WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS? </h4></summary>
 The main crossroad for the project is this website, where you will find all the important information and links to build the printer.
-I would recommend reading through the entire website starting with <a href="https://rh3d.xyz/">E3NG</a> and [Into the project] and if you want to get even deeper and be part of the community, [join the Discord].
+I would recommend reading through the entire website starting with <a href="https://rh3d.xyz/">E3NG</a> and <a href="https://rh3d.xyz/into.html">Into the project</a> and if you want to get even deeper and be part of the community, <a href="https://discord.com/invite/Zkvu6uu2AR">join the Discord</a>.

-Main STL files ready to print are hosted on [Printables].
+Main STL files ready to print are hosted on <a href="https://www.printables.com/en/model/922401">Printables</a>.

-CAD files are currently available through small donation on [Ko-Fi].
+CAD files are currently available through small donation on <a href="https://ko-fi.com/rh3dcz">Ko-Fi</a>.
 </details>

 #### IS THERE A BUILD MANUAL/INSTRUCTIONS?
-There is a build manual for the beta version, link is on the [Printables] page as well.
+There is a build manual for the beta version, link is on the <a href="https://www.printables.com/en/model/922401">Printables</a> page as well.

 Build manual for the NG v1.2 is not existent but will be made.